rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 RsyncUI can be used in parallel with RsyncOSX.
 The catalog for storing configuration files is `$HOME/.rsyncosx/macserialnumber/`.
 RsyncUI and RsyncOSX do not share user settings, e.g, like enabling version 3.x of rsync, has to be set in both apps.

-## Navigation

-Navigation within RsyncUI is by `NavigationStack`.
-See more info about [NavigationStack](/post/navstack/).

 ## Aborting a task

 Please be aware it is an external task not controlled by RsyncUI, which executes the command line tool `rsync`.
 RsyncUI is monitoring the task for progress and termination.
 The user can at any time abort a task.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not, the apps might become unresponsive.

 ## RsyncUI vs RsyncOSX

 For the moment, there are more users of RsyncOSX than of RsyncUI.
 But the number of users of RsyncUI is growing.
 And Apple is clear: SwiftUI, which RsyncUI is developed by, is the future.
-This means that my development is now on RsyncUI.
+And RsyncUI has a few more features than RsyncOSX.
 RsyncOSX is still supported, but only issues are fixed and there are no new features.
+Last  update of RsyncOSX was in april 2023.
-And RsyncUI has a few more features than RsyncOSX. *If you are on macOS Sonoma, my recommendation is to use RsyncUI, not RsyncOSX.*

-There is some info about how [RsyncUI is built](/post/built/).
+*If you are on macOS Sonoma, my recommendation is to use RsyncUI, not RsyncOSX.* There is some info about how [RsyncUI is built](/post/built/).

 ## New tasks, verify task and synchronizing data